 November 24 2020

-In a new mini-series, Secarma’s Technical Director Holly Grace Williams, investigates how recent news events are impacting companies.
-In part one she takes a look at how we perform effective internal infrastructure tests, remotely.
+In a new mini-series, Secarma’s Managing Director Holly Grace Williams, investigates how recent news events are impacting companies.
+In part one she takes a look at how we perform effective internal infrastructure testing, remotely.

 I’ve seen a lot of people talking about phishing attacks and using COVID-19 as a scenario, however I thought I’d talk about my usual day job and what I’ve been up to this week.